qimcis/qimcis/README.md

 ### Hi there 👋

-My name is Chi and I'm an aspiring Software Developer and Founder from Canada
+My name is Chi and I'm an aspiring Software Developer from Canada

 🌱 Interests: building projects that I believe in.